new jersey busch-sulzer dredger

 The dredge New Jersey.

-This vessel was built as a 30 inch diesel electric suction dredge by Manitowoc Shipbuilding Corporation, Manitowic, Wisconsin for the Great Lakes Dredge & Dock Company of Chicago.
+This vessel was built as a 30 inch diesel electric suction dredge by Manitowoc Shipbuilding Corporation, Manitowoc, Wisconsin for the Great Lakes Dredge & Dock Company of Chicago.
 The dredge machinery was built by the Bucyrus-Erie Company.
 The electrical equipment was provided by General Electric Company.

 The dredge was constructed for use along the Great Lakes at a cost of approximately $2million and carried appointments more normally found on luxury passenger vessels.
 It has been described as the largest and most expensive contractors tool ever built.